MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/conversational-ai.md

 The design elements to knowledge bots is available in [Design Knowledge Bots](https://docs.microsoft.com/azure/bot-service/bot-service-design-pattern-knowledge-base?view=azure-bot-service-4.0)

-- Handoff to Human: Regardless of how much artificial intelligence a bot possesses, there may still be times when it needs to hand off the conversation to a human being.
+- Handoff to Human: Regardless of how much AI a bot possesses, there may still be times when it needs to hand off the conversation to a human being.
 In such cases the bot should recognize when it needs to hand off and provide the user with a smooth transition.

 The patterns to hand off are available in [Transition conversations from bot to human](https://docs.microsoft.com/azure/bot-service/bot-service-design-pattern-handoff-human?view=azure-bot-service-4.0)